Archive for the ‘Fire’ Category

 Into the movie comes young Jennifer, the teenaged protagonist of the film.
 She’s played by a then-14-year-old Jennifer Connelly in her first starring role, having previously made her debut appearance in Sergio Leone’s ONCE UPON A TIME IN AMERICA.
 Jennifer Connelly is shockingly beautiful in this movie — I say this not at all in any creepy way, that’s not the effect her appearance provokes – she’s like a fairy-tale princess, the kind you want to see no harm befall.
 Your eyes go right to her in every scene, but not in any kind of lustful way — she’s simply a striking figure, almost a special effect, and exactly the kind of visual anchor that an unhinged narrative like this one requires.

-Jennifer — Argento allegedly have Connelly’s character the same name in order to help her get invested in the story – is headed to a Swiss boarding school, having been shipped off by a famous actor father who doesn’t seem to care much about her.
+Jennifer — Argento allegedly gave Connelly’s character the same first name in order to help her get invested in the story — is headed to a Swiss boarding school, having been shipped off by a famous actor father who doesn’t seem to care much about her.
 Her chaperone is Frau Brückner, a local employee of her father, played by Daria Nicolodi, another frequent collaborator of Argento and the mother of his famous daughter, Asia.
 (Both of whom are actors Argento has used repeatedly in his films, to go back to an earlier point.)
 Jennifer is dropped off at school and nearly immediately ostracized by the other girls.
 There are two things you need to know about Jennifer: She sleepwalks at night, and she can commune with insects.
 She has psychic abilities that give her disturbing images of the future and torment her sleep.

 So one night, while walking in her sleep, Jennifer is awakened by a schoolmate being murdered out in the surrounding woods.
 It seems that the killer from the opening scene isn’t done preying upon young victims.
 Jennifer gets lost in the woods, but is rescued by Inga, who introduces Jennifer to McGregor.
 With their shared affinity for insects, Jennifer and McGregor become fast friends and soon enough they team up to investigate the murders on their own.
 Since McGregor is house-bound, he sends out Jennifer with a fly in a box to aid in the investigation.
 Jennifer and the fly find the cottage from the opening scene, which leads to more disturbing revelations.